emorain3/wdi-project2-eshop-mehnStack/README.md

 # WDI-Project2: eshop-MEHNstack

 ## User Stories
+- [] As a shop owner I want to select a site location and be taken to the shopping pages for that site

-- [x] As a user I want to access the Jeopardy web game so that I can play a match of jeopardy
+- [] As a shop owner I want to add new items that I am selling to a shopping page

-- [] As a user I want to assign myself or be assigned as a player so that I can play and win against someone.
+- [] As a shop owner I want to be able to view the item's page when I select an item

-- [x] As a user I want to see the jeopardy board so that I can select a question.
+- [] As a shop owner I want to add new items that I am selling to a shopping page

+- [] As a shop owner I want to delete an items from a shopping page

+- [] As a shop owner I want to add edit any item on a shopping page

 ## Technologies Used